motendev/ui_coding_challenge/README.md

 # Coding Challenge TL;DR
 As per the brief, this application allows the user from 'XYZ Clothing' to view, edit and create products.
 Creating products wasn't explicitly mentioned but I added it in anyway because I wanted at least to have "CRU" out of "CRUD"; you can't delete anything.
 All the requirements listed in the 'MVP' and 'Bonus Points' have been reached.
-`npm start` to get going
+`npm install` followed by `npm start` to get going.

 ## Overview